mveekshan1/DESI-MEME-GENERATOR/REPORT.md

 - Documentation to support community-led growth

-## ✅ Summary
+## Summary

-**Desi Meme Generator** is more than just a meme tool — it’s a cultural and linguistic corpus engine wrapped in humor.
+**Desi Meme Generator 🇮🇳** is more than just a meme tool — it’s a cultural and linguistic corpus engine wrapped in humor.
 Through fun, creative engagement, we enable data contribution in a way that is inclusive, accessible, and scalable.

 We believe this app embodies the **spirit of the Summer of AI 2025** — blending open-source values with grassroots creativity and social impact.